Sex ratio

 A sex ratio is the ratio of males to females in a population.
 As explained by Fisher's principle, for evolutionary reasons this is usually about equal in species which reproduce sexually.
 However, many species deviate from an even sex ratio, either periodically or permanently.
-These include parthenogenic and androgenetic species, periodically mating organisms such as aphids, some eusocial wasps, bees, ants, and termites.
+These include parthenogenetic and androgenetic species, cyclical parthenogens such as aphids, and some eusocial wasps, bees, ants, and termites.

 Types

 In most species, the sex ratio varies according to the age profile of the population.

 It is generally divided into four subdivisions: